a11yphant/a11yphant/.github/ISSUE_TEMPLATE/bug_report.md

 If you think you've found a bug or accessibility issue, feel free to let us know.
 Before you continue filling out this issue, please answer this checklist for yourself:

-1. I ensured that the problem is not just caused by a simple error in my own console
+1. I ensured that the problem is not caused by my local environment (e.g., a browser plugin, a really old browser version or unusual browser settings)
 2. I checked that no GitHub issue was already filed for this bug

 If you answered everything with yes, go ahead and with this GitHub issue.
 Be sure to include as much information as possible so we can reproduce the bug.